ArthurrBernardes/Python-datacamp/README.md

-# Python-datacamp
+# Python methods and NumPy
- Some little projects with Python
+ Some little projects with Python using a few methods and numpy One more extra project on how to play music